How to Get Mail & Packages While Living in a Van

 - UPS general delivery: Friends and family can send you packages (or you can order something for yourself) through UPS.
 Then, have it delivered to a nearby location — post offices, UPS stores, campgrounds and even local businesses are usually willing to hold packages for people.
 Always call ahead to ensure this is an option, and check if there are fees.

-In conclusion, there are several great options for receiving mail and packages while on the road.
+In conclusion, the lack of stability is one of the downsides of vanlife, but there are several great options for establishing a base so you can receive mail and packages while on the road.
 If you want to keep it simple and save money, ask friends or family.
 Alternatively, a virtual mailbox is a great solution for vanlifers who prefer to avoid relying on others.
 Need a package delivered?
 Amazon & UPS have thousands of locations around the country where you can receive mail.